ADINA Home

 The minimum system resources required are as follows:

-Fortran compiler (optional) is only required for customization of user-supplied routines.
+A Fortran compiler (optional) is only required for customization of user-coded routines.
 Please see FAQ QG-007 for the version of Fortran compiler required.

 System ID for Node-Locked License